-Data Protection is fundamentally about an individual’s right to privacy and the Data Protection Acts of 1988 & 2003 and the EC Electronic Communications Regulations (2011) have enshrined this right in Irish law.
+*Overview of legislation *Data Protection is fundamentally about an individual’s right to privacy and the Data Protection Acts of 1988 & 2003 and the EC Electronic Communications Regulations (2011) have enshrined this right in Irish law.
 The Acts set out the general principle that individuals should be in a position to control how data relating to them is used.

 Data Protection applies to all businesses, companies, charities and organisations, it is not just relevant for GAA Clubs but it is important that GAA clubs comply with the legislation.

 Data Protection legislation applies where an individual or organisation collects, stores or processes any data about living people, often referred to as personal data, on any type of computer or in a structured filing system.

 A data controller is the individual or the legal person who controls and is responsible for the keeping and use of personal information on computer or in structured manual files.
 GAA clubs are data controllers.